 The first thing you want to do is check if you already have a Unified Account.
 All new Amazon accounts are created as Unified Accounts by default, and Amazon is working on converting older accounts to Unified Account status.
 To check if your account has been converted, navigate to the language switcher in Seller Central.
 Check if you have Amazon marketplace options other than the country in which you originally registered.
 If you do, your Unified Account has already been approved and you will be able to list merchant-fulfilled products on the North American marketplaces automatically.

 If you don’t see any options for the other two North American marketplaces, you will have to set up your Unified Account.
 This begins with signifying your intent via Amazon support.
 You should have no problems getting approval quickly if your Amazon account is in good standing.
 If you have registered as a Canadian seller, you will already have access to amazon.com.
-If you are a professional seller in Canada, you will also have access to amazon.com.mx.
-If you have registered as a US seller, you will have to get your Unified Account status approved to gain access to Canada and Mexico.
+Canadian professional sellers will also have access to amazon.com.mx.
+If you are a US seller, you will have to get your Unified Account status approval to gain access to Canada and Mexico.

 Preparing Your Listings

-You are responsible as the seller for getting all your product information translated into the appropriate local marketplace languages and currencies.
-Preparing your listings is made easier by the Seller Central feature called Build International Listings or Expand Internationally.
+You are responsible as the seller for translating languages and currencies for your products.
+Build International Listings/ Expand Internationally is a feature in Seller Central that helps prepare your listings.
 This tool will help you to check and synchronize your listings from your source to your target marketplaces so you can make sure that they are complete and ready.
 This only works, however, if the product detail page already exists in the target marketplaces.
 The Expanding Offers Internationally feature is also useful for getting reports on opportunities that you can leverage for global expansion.
 Note that getting your pricing information ready entails making adjustments to reflect the appropriate conversions from your currency to its equivalent value in your target marketplace currency.
-This has to be done manually for each country.
+Do this manually for each country.
 You can use the Amazon Currency Converter to help you make direct conversions.

 ChannelAdvisor integration is not fully functional yet, so proceed with caution.
 Contact support if you have any questions about this or to get updates on the status of the integration.
 If you do use ChannelAdvisor, you need to make sure that your feed quantity settings match on all your accounts.